OnurFurkanUnal/firma-demo/README.md

 # NodeJS And Angular Project

 Main focus of firma-demo demonstrate cookies.You can prefer short life to blacklist for cookies.
 You need refresh methods for blacklist.
 Blacklists consuming memory.
-That is little expensive.
+That's a little expensive.

 ### Features: ###